Noel-leoN/NoPet/README.md

 - It may be affects savegame data.
 Please use at your own risk.

 ## Credits
-  - Thanks to captain_on_coit for the Git repo template, and Jimmyokok for reference the code structure(.
+  - Thanks to captain_on_coit for the Git repo template, and Jimmyokok for reference the code structure.
   - [CSLBBS](https://www.cslbbs.net): Cities: Skylines 2 community ( in chinese ), for test and feedback.